purduefsae/MoTeC/README.md

 Software for Purdue Formula SAE's Modules

+software you'll need to access everything:
+-m1 tune
+-m1 build
+-c125 dash manager
+-pdm manager
-software you'll need to access everything: m1 tune m1 build c125 dash manager pdm manager i2 standard (or pro if you have a license for that)
+-i2 standard (or pro if you have a license for that)

 note: we've only gotten this to work on windows, so the rest of these directions will assume that you have a windows computer